elvis-epx/sdr/README.md

 into DSD to decode digital radio (DMR et al).
 DSD must be installed in your system, version 1.7 or better is recommended (had no luck decoding DMR with 1.6).

+dsd-rtl-save: usess rtl\_fm instead of GQRX as front-end.
+Saves audio as
+$FREQ.wav.

 The 'test\_samples' folder contains raw
 I/Q data from RTL-SDR to test scripts without the need of a dongle (and a live radio station).